5 Simple Steps to Insure Your Fine Jewelry

 Step 2: Research Insurance Options

 When insuring jewelry, we recommend a specialized jewelry insurance provider like Jewelers Mutual, because they cover loss and theft without large deductibles.
-Alternatively, you can see if your homeowners or renters insurance policy covers jewelry, but be sure to look for high dedubctibles and limitations.
+Alternatively, you can see if your homeowners or renters insurance policy covers jewelry, but be sure to look for high deductibles and limitations.

 Step 3: Compare Policies

 Once you’ve identified insurance providers, compare their policies.
 Look for coverage details such as loss, theft, and accidental damage.
 Pay attention to deductibles—some plans might offer low or even no deductibles for jewelry claims.
-Also watch out for exclusions.
+Also, watch out for exclusions.
 Some policies might not cover certain types of damage or specific situations, like mysterious disappearances that aren't explained.
 This step ensures you find the right policy that aligns with your needs and budget.

 Step 4: Gather Necessary Documentation